 Thinking of applying to GCHQ?

 As with the other intelligence services, there are strict eligibility and security requirements for people applying for jobs at GCHQ.
-You'll need to have lived in the UK for the last 10 years (you may still be eligible if you've studied overseas) and pass a high-level security check.
+You'll need to be a British citizen or have dual nationality (including British) , and pass a high-level security check.

 Flexible, supportive workplaces